 It is therefore hardly surprising that

-Taking 11th position (out of 78 cities), Hamburg is one of the most expensive cities in Germany, and in a European comparison, Hamburg is even 69% more expensive than other cities in Western Europe (18th place out of 55).
+This makes Hamburg one of the more expensive cities in Germany, and in a European comparison, Hamburg is even 69% more expensive than other cities in Western Europe (18th place out of 55).
 Even on a global scale, Hamburg ranks in the upper range and snatches 52nd place (of 220).

 So is it expensive to live in Hamburg?
 Yes, Hamburg is one of the most expensive cities in Germany when it comes to living costs.
 But: it is still far from being the most expensive city in Germany.